Advances in Deep Concealed Scene Understanding: Deep CSU Models

 \subsubsection{Concealed Instance Segmentation}

 This task advances the COS task from the regional to the instance level, a relatively new field compared with the COS.
 Then, Le~\etal~\cite{le2022camouflaged} build a new CIS benchmark, CAMO++, via extending on previous CAMO~\cite{le2019anabranch} dataset.
 They also proposed a camouflage fusion learning strategy to fine-tune existing instance segmentation models (\eg, Mask R-CNN~\cite{he2017mask}) by learning image contexts.
-Recently, on the basis of instance benchmarks as in COD10K~\cite{fan2020camouflaged} and NC4K~\cite{lv2021simultaneously}, the first one-stage transformer framework, OSFormer~\cite{pei2022osformer}, was proposed for this field by introducing two core designs: location-sensing transformer and coarse-to-fine fusion.
+Based on instance benchmarks as in COD10K~\cite{fan2020camouflaged} and NC4K~\cite{lv2021simultaneously}, the first one-stage transformer framework, OSFormer~\cite{pei2022osformer}, was proposed for this field by introducing two core designs: location-sensing transformer and coarse-to-fine fusion.
+Recently, Luo~\etal~\cite{luo2023camouflaged} proposed to segment camouflaged instances with two designs: a pixel-level camouflage decoupling module and an instance-level camouflage suppression module.